hibernate/hibernate-infra/README.md

 	ansible-playbook -i hosts site.yml

+### Performance Tip

+When only updating the slave nodes (which run on Fedora), it is recommended to enable SSH pipelining which will make things go quite a bit faster.
+To do so, specify pipelining = True in ansible.cfg.

 ## Finishing touches

 The Jenkins master node is now running, updates installed.
 The slaves are ready to receive build jobs, and have all databases running locally.